alice1020/alicemilivinti/content/posts/2018-10-22-a-spatio-temporal-analysis-of-migration.md

 ---
-title: A Spatio-Temporal Analysis of Migration
+title: "A Spatio-Temporal Analysis of Migration"
-author: Alice
+author: "Alice"
 date: '2018-10-22'
 slug: a-spatio-temporal-analysis-of-migration
+tags: []
 categories: []
-tags: []
-thumbnail: path/thumbnail.jpg
+mathjax : true
 ---

 I know, the title sounds intriguing ~~boring~~ and in effect it is.